pdevharshthakur/flight-ticketing-system/DEMO.md

 # Demo: Search and Book a Flight

-This guide shows a clean, repeatable demo of searching and booking a flight from DEL → BOM on 20 Oct 2025.
+This guide shows a clean, repeatable demo of searching and booking flights using the December 2025 flight data.

 ## 1) Reset and seed the project